 Updates on emergencies will be communicated through these channels as details become available.

 The Department of Public Safety, in consultation with the Dean of Students, is responsible for issuing timely warnings in compliance with the Jeanne Clery Act.

 Any individual who notices suspicious or unlawful or dangerous activity or is the victim of such activity should notify Public Safety at ext 71292 or at the office, Admin 122.
-As soon as possible after the incident report, the Director of Public Safety, Dean of the College, Assistant Dean for Campus Life and Director of Marketing and Public Relations will meet to determine if and when a timely warning should be issued.
+As soon as possible after the incident report, the Director of Public Safety, Dean of Students, and Associate Dean for Outreach and Support will meet to determine if and when a timely warning should be issued.
 The decision to issue a timely warning shall be decided on a case by case basis in compliance with the Clery Act and will consider all facts available at that time.
 The timing of the notification shall be based upon whether the circumstances present a serious or continuing threat to students or employees and the possible risk of compromising law enforcement efforts.